 This, of course, can’t mean you simply throw up your hands and isolate yourself professionally.
 In fact, it means something quite the opposite.
 Remote work makes collaboration and teamwork more important than ever before, not less.
 It’s just a little more difficult.

-But as we lose our in-person contact, it’s even more important to communicate.
-When we’re isolated, it can be easy to get stir-crazy, and that can lead to going off half-cocked.
+A lack of communication can lead to going off half-cocked.
 You might come up with a cool idea that could help the business, but you also might devote hours to something that could have been better with some consultation from your teammates—or you might even find that someone else has been working on something similar, or directly opposed.
 Regular communication means everyone’s on the same page, and that means ensuring everyone on your team is doing the right work, the right way.

 Mimic normal office socialization (as best you can)

 Think about your typical day at work.
 It is not, of course, all “work.”
 You might swing by a coworker’s desk to get help on a problem you can’t solve, but just as easily you might stop to chat about this week’s episode of Westworld or The Bachelor.
 Maybe you have a question about a mission-critical change to a product or service, or maybe you’re just both soccer fans and want to chat about that Pierre-Emerick Aubameyang goal.
 If your company culture is strong, you probably spend at least some time on a day-to-day basis socializing with your coworkers.
-And, just like with work meetings, that’s a lot harder when you aren’t in the same office every day.
+And, just like with work meetings, that’s a lot harder when you aren’t all in the same office every day.

 This might feel like a relatively minor casualty to the necessity of working remotely.
 But your company culture is important.
 Good culture breeds good work.
-So if you’re going to be out of the office for an extended period of time, now’s a good time try to bolster office socialization where possible.
+So if you’re going to be out of the office for an extended period of time, now’s a good time to try to bolster office socialization where possible.

 Are these the most important things in the world?
 Of course not.
 But if we’re going to continue working, we obviously want to do good work.
 Otherwise, what’s the point?
 Keeping in touch with your coworkers on a personal basis, as well as a professional one, is helpful.
 It reminds me why we’re doing all of this.
 It keeps us going.
+And if we aren’t all likely to be in the same room together, doing things in small groups or virtually is an important way to make sure those bonds remain.

 Make a date to decompress